 You will find a lot of resources on the Internet devoted to helping you plan your gap-year.
-Some of these include gap-planning sites, student articles and essays written by professionals with extensive knowledge on the gap-year experience.
-You will also find it very beneficial to seek assistance from your school counselor, your local library and your parents.
+Some of these include gapplanning sites, student articles and essays written by professionals with extensive knowledge on the gap-year experience.
+Although the Internet is a valuable tool to help you begin your planning, you will find it very beneficial to seek assistance from your school counselor, your local library and your parents.
 Also, try to speak with a former gap-year participant.
-Contact one of the many gap-year planning sites such as, The Center for Interim Programs at www.interimprograms.com, and ask if they can match you with former gap-year participants who can share with you their personal gap-year experiences, likes, and dislikes and help you gain a better understanding of the entire planning process.
+Contact one of the many gap-year planning sites such as.
+The Center for Interim Programs at www.interimprograms.com, and ask if they can match you with former gap-year participants who can share with you their personal gap-year experiences, likes, and dislikes and help you gain a better understanding of the entire planning process.
 After thorough research, you should be able to make the best decisions for you.